conveyal/transit-data-dashboard/README.md

 First, configure your `application-context.xml` with the updaters that you want (see the Configuration page on the wiki).
 Then, go to the admin console at `/api/admin/index` and click on 'Fetch GTFS'.
 Wait a while while all the feeds are downloaded.
 Many of them will automatically be matched to agencies.

+This is the older way, which should still work, although the other way is recommended to ensure that subsequent updates are painless.

-Once you have a JSON file produced by the otp_gtfs tools, you can load it to the database using the `utils/loadFeedsToDashboard.py` script.
+Once you have a JSON file produced by the [otp_gtfs](https://github.com/demory/otp_gtfs) tools, you can load it to the database using the `utils/loadFeedsToDashboard.py` script.
 This script is used like so:

  `loadFeedsToDashboard.py input.json`